September 24, 2019

 As the title suggests, Essentialism presents readers with a systematic way of discerning what matters the most and getting it done.
 It’s pretty human to get overwhelmed with all the to-dos you have to accomplish during the day.
-That’s why, Essentialism empowers you to take smarter decisions by identifying where to spend your precious time and energies.
+That’s why Essentialism empowers you to make smarter decisions by identifying where to spend your precious time and energies.

 One of the quotes from the book says, ‘his stress went up as the quality of his work went down.
 It was like he was majoring in minor activities.’
 Throughout the book, McKeown discusses the importance of focusing on only the absolutely essential things.